light-tech/LLVM-On-iOS/README.md

 For simulator, can only build **Debug** version only!

+You can run the app on the Mac (thank to Mac Catalyst) and iOS simulator.
 Do NOT expect the app to work on real iPhone due to iOS security preventing [Just-In-Time (JIT) Execution](https://saagarjha.com/blog/2020/02/23/jailed-just-in-time-compilation-on-ios/) that the interpreter example was doing.
 By pulling out the device crash logs, the reason turns out to be the fact the [code generated in-memory by LLVM/Clang wasn't signed](http://iphonedevwiki.net/index.php/Code_Signing) and so the app was terminated with SIGTERM CODESIGN.

 If there is compilation error, the error message was printed out instead of crashing as expected: